leonidpur/thriftvsgrpc/README.md

 The list of gRpc/Proto is more modest: https://developers.google.com/protocol-buffers/docs/proto3
 Still, the most popular languages are supported by both Thift and Protobuf.

 Cross-language calls are absolutely possible.
-When your client language is different from server’s one you need to “compile” the same interface twice for both client/server languages.
+When your client language is different from server’s one you need to “compile” the same interface twicely for both client/server languages.

 ## Supported platforms
 For non-C++ it naturally runs where Language’s VM/Interpreter runs.
 Concerning C++ Thrift, as far as I saw, any possible combination of cross-platform calls runs well: Windows or Linux, x64, x86, ARM, any Endianness.
 As for gRpc, I checked Windows to Linux link and it was also ok.